sixcious/infy-scroll/README.md

 ## Contributing
 Thank you for considering to contribute!
 The best way you can help me is to leave a review on the [Chrome Web Store](https://chromewebstore.google.com/detail/infy-scroll/gdnpnkfophbmbpcjdlbiajpkgdndlino/reviews), [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/infy-scroll/fmdemgjiipojpgemeljnbaabjeinicba), or [Mozilla Firefox Add-ons](https://addons.mozilla.org/firefox/addon/infy-scroll/).
 I really appreciate your support.

+Kind Note: I am currently unable to accept code contributions or pull requests; if you have an idea or improvement in mind, please feel free to open an issue instead.

 ## License
 <a href="https://github.com/sixcious/infy-scroll/blob/main/LICENSE">View License</a>